How To Organize Your Schedule

 I work hard behind the scenes and play hard on stage!
 I thought I

-would share how I spent my day, planning Daxxs entire 5th grade year :)
+would share how I spent my day, planning my son's entire 5th grade year :)

-I have to stay ahead of it because My daughter Annika starts Kindergarten this year as well!
+I have to stay ahead of it because my daughter starts Kindergarten this year as well!"

 - You'll know if your homeschooling planner is working.